School-of-Rust/school-of-rust/content/about/_index.md

 I'm Chevy Ray, a coder, writer, artist, and game designer from Canada.

-I've been using Rust for about 3 years now, and it's become my go-to language for every new project I start up.
+I've been passionately using Rust for several years now, and use it every opportunity I can.
+I consider myself a fairly advanced *Rustacean*, though my knowledge is thin when it comes to certain domains, such as web or async programming.

-I currently work for [Extremely OK Games](https://exok.com/), where we are developing an action-exploration game called [Earthblade](https://exok.com/games/earthblade/).
+I'm primarily a game developer, and currently work for [Extremely OK Games](https://exok.com/), where we are developing an action-exploration game called [Earthblade](https://exok.com/games/earthblade/).

 ![alt text](/img/about/earthblade_logo.jpg "Earthblade Logo")